Technology You Want to Know in PCB Cross Section Analysis

 First, we number or code the coupon according to its orientation on the PCB.
 For instance, we label left bottom coupons as LBC, right top coupons as RTC, and horizontal coupons as HC.
 That will assist us in separating and sorting the samples.

 Once we label the coupons, we extract them from the PCB using a diamond saw.
-As soon as we separate them, we clean them with deionized water in an ultrasonic cleaning system.
+We clean them with deionized water in an ultrasonic cleaning system as soon as we separate them.

-We can extract from cross-section analysis the structure of solder grains, the metals in the PCB, cracks, and voids.
+Cross-section analysis can reveal the structure of solder grains, the metals in the PCB, cracks, and voids.

 Challenges in the Cross-Section Preparation of Vias and PTHs

-In addition to this, we must be careful not to scratch the samples.
-There must be no orientation errors during the potting phase.
+In addition, we must be careful not to scratch the samples, and there must be no orientation errors during the potting phase.

-We need expert and careful polishing of the sample to remove any defects while ensuring no edge rounding.
+We need expert and careful sample polishing to remove defects while ensuring no edge rounding.

 Why is PCB Cross-Sectional Analysis so Important?